Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 rabbit with ears pointing outward

-The rodent class of animals is a small, gnawing animal that has incisors and no canine teeth.
+The rodent class of animal is a small, gnawing mammal that has incisors and no canine teeth.
 Specifically, they have two pairs of incisors, which continue to grow throughout their lives.
-Although rabbits do not have any canine teeth and meet other criteria to be considered rodents, they have four incisors on the top row of teeth.
-Therefore, rabbits are part of the Lagomorph order and are not part of the Rodentia order—not classifying them as rodents.
+Although rabbits do not have any canine teeth and meet other criteria to be considered rodents, they have four incisors on the top row of their teeth.
+Therefore, rabbits are part of the Lagomorpha order and are not part of the Rodentia order, which means rabbits are not classified as rodents.

 divider-multiprint

 The rodent is classified as a gnawing mammal that has two pairs of incisors and does not have any canine teeth.
-This layout of teeth makes it easy for animals like the mouse to gnaw on food and objects.
+This layout of teeth makes it easy for the animal to gnaw on food and objects.

 mouse